byu-cpe/Maeser/sphinx-docs/development/discord.md

 ### Installation ###

-When you are finished with your permissions and such, you may share the link under the `Install Link` with individuals you want to share this with.
+When you are finished with your permissions and such, you may copy and paste the install link into your browser window, which should allow you to interact with the bot.
+After setting it up, you are more than welcome to share it with others if you'd like.

 ## Using Discord ##
 To use the discord app, you may begin a DM with the bot after it has been set up.